FLAME: Frozen Large Language Models Enable Data-Efficient Language-Image Pre-training: Experiments

 \paragraph{Number of Prompts.} The quantity of prompts used plays a crucial role in the granularity of information extracted from long texts.
 To explore this relationship, we conducted an extensive ablation study on the number of prompts.
 The evaluation covers long/short-context retrieval and image classification tasks, with the results summarized in Table~\ref{tab:ablation_prompt}.
 DS refers to the downstream datasets from Table~\ref{tab:zs_cls}.
 We began with a diverse set of 9 prompts and performed random sampling to employ varying numbers of prompts for experimentation.

 Our results show that using too few prompts leads to suboptimal performance, particularly on the long-context benchmarks.
 This phenomenon is due to the incomplete extraction and learning of features from long captions.
 Notably, the performance drop is less pronounced on classification tasks involving simpler short text inputs.
 On the other hand, when more than 7 prompts are used, the accuracy improvement plateaus.
-This suggests that beyond a certain point, the additional prompts provide diminishing returns, and the feature extraction from the long caption reaches a saturation point where further prompts may even hinder performance on short-context and classification tasks.
 Therefore, we use 7 as the default number of prompts to achieve a more balanced performance.

 \paragraph{Different Backbone Architectures.} To assess the robustness and scalability of our framework, we conducted ablation studies using different backbone architectures.
-These included various text encoders (Mistral-7B\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}}, Mistral-Nemo, and Llama-3.1-8B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}}) and visual encoders (ViT-S/16, ViT-B/16, and ViT-L/14).
+These included various text encoders (Mistral-7B , Mistral-Nemo, and Llama-3.1-8B ) and visual encoders (ViT-S/16, ViT-B/16, and ViT-L/14).
 Whether reducing or increasing the architecture size, our framework continues to perform robustly.
 For instance, when using Mistral-7B, our model achieves an ImageNet top-1 accuracy of 34.4\% and an average accuracy of 39.6\% on downstream datasets, both of which significantly surpass the prior state-of-the-art results (31.1\% and 31.0\%, respectively)~\cite{zheng2024dreamlip}.
 Additionally, we observe that performance improvements scale with the size of the visual encoder.
 For instance, FLAME with the ViT-L/14 encoder increases ImageNet top-1 accuracy by 22.5\% over the CLIP baseline, while using ViT-S/16 yields a 19.0\% improvement, underscoring the scalability of our approach.